-Dr. Shola Mos-Shogbamimu is a lawyer, an impressive speaker, activist and media commentator.
+Dr. Shola Mos-Shogbamimu is a lawyer, an impressive speaker, activist and regular media commentator.
 She speaks on law, politics, diversity equality and inclusion and women’s rights.
 Passionate about women in leadership, Shola is the founder & editor of the Women in Leadership publication.

 Furthermore, her new book, ‘This Is Why I Resist’ will be published in January 2021.
 Above all Dr. Shola Mos-Shogbamimuis determined to lend her voice, skills and everything she has to make the world better than she has found it.

 After Dinner Speakers, Conference Speakers, Corporate Speakers, Event Speakers, Keynote Speakers, Motivational & Inspirational Speakers

 Business and Corporate Speakers, Diversity Speakers, Economics & Finance, Political Speakers

 To book Dr. Shola Mos-Shogbamimu for your next event, contact us today.